 Need more details!

-In the video below, Roger Gracie walks you through the process of setting up an Ezekiel choke from the top half guard position in jiu-jitsu.
+In the video below, Roger Gracie walks you through setting up an Ezekiel choke from the top half-guard position in jiu-jitsu.

 - As a starting point, prevent your opponent from controlling your hips or upper body by putting them in closed guard.
 Then, by breaking his posture and closing the distance between you and your opponent, use your legs and hands to disrupt his weight base.